-Taking a throwback on to the formative years, the Old Trafford Football stadium was formed in the year 1902.
+Taking a throwback to the formative years, the Old Trafford Football stadium was formed in the year 1902.
 The stadium was originally designed by the architect named Archibald Leitch who belonged to Scotland.
-The stadium was earlier designed to host 100,000 audience members followed with the different stands representing their own significant seating patterns.
+The stadium was earlier designed to host 100,000 audience members followed by the different stands representing their own significant seating patterns.
 The estimated budget for the construction was calculated to 60,000 pounds.
 But due to the increase in the budget during the construction, the capacity of the stadium was then reduced to approximately 75000.

 Old Trafford Tour to the Stadium: Theater of Dreams

 |The Old Trafford Stadium is popularly known as the Theater of Dreams and it is what its name signifies.
 This dream house is a perfect blend of the history of Manchester United.
 It is suggested for the visitors to reach the Stadium 1 hour prior to their Old Trafford tour time.